Gaza militants, children among 24 dead as Israel hits Hamas

 GAZA CITY, Gaza Strip (AP) — Israel unleashed new airstrikes on Gaza early Tuesday, hitting the high-rise home of a Hamas field commander and two border tunnels dug by militants, as Hamas and other armed groups fired dozens of rockets toward Israel.
 It was an escalation sparked by weeks of tensions in contested Jerusalem.

 Since sundown Monday when the cross-border fighting erupted, 24 Palestinians - including nine children - were killed in Gaza, most by airstrikes, Gaza health officials said.
 The Israeli military said 15 of the dead were militants.
-During the same period, Gaza militants fired more than 200 rockets toward Israel, injuring six Israeli civilians.
+During the same period, Gaza militants fired more than 200 rockets toward Israel, injuring six Israeli civilians in a direct hit on an apartment building.

 This was preceded by hours of clashes Monday between Palestinians and Israeli security forces, mainly in Jerusalem but also across the West Bank.
 More than 700 Palestinians were hurt, including nearly 500 who were treated at hospitals.